By Kylan Gibbs, CEO and Co-founder, Inworld AI

 Last updated: April 2026

-Realtime TTS (#1 on the
+Realtime TTS (#1 realtime TTS on the

 Realtime STT with voice profiling for triage signals, the

-Realtime Router for model selection, and the
+Router for routing across 200+ LLMs, and the

 What Patient Intake Voice AI Looks Like in 2026